Using Your Phone Abroad

 All students are required to carry a cell phone for use in an emergency.
 On-site staff will contact you on your cell phone, and you will utilize your phone to contact on-site staff and/or emergency services.

 Unlock your phone and purchase an international SIM card.

-Many major U.S. wireless carriers will now "unlock" your phone for you.
+Many major US wireless carriers will now "unlock" your phone for you.
 This allows you to use a SIM card from any carrier in any country, which allows you to get rid of those expensive roaming charges.
 You can purchase a prepaid SIM card when you arrive at your destination.

 If you have a limited amount of data available, you can monitor your usage on most phones.
 This ensures you don't go over your data limit and rack up overage fees.

-Electrical currents abroad often run differently than the American system, and have different outlets.
+Electrical currents abroad often run differently than the American system.
 Without the use of a converter, your appliance will often burn out in a matter of seconds and you could also damage the building's electrical wiring system.
 High voltage items such as hairdryers can be purchased in the country you are visiting.

-Besides the converter, you may need an outlet plug adapter (which can be purchased inexpensively.)
+Besides the converter, you will need an outlet plug adapter, which can be purchased inexpensively.
 Sometimes the best solution is to bring necessities only, since most types of appliances can be purchased in-country.

 Check out this list of voltage specifications by country to determine if you need a voltage converter or adapter for the appliances you plan to take abroad.